 Any bullying, harassing, or hazing that is found to be targeted at a federally protected class is further prohibited under federal anti-discrimination laws and is subject to compliance regulations from the Office for Civil Rights.

 Reporting and Investigation

-School employees and volunteers are required, and students are strongly encouraged, to report any incident or suspected incident of abusive conduct, bullying, cyberbullying, harassment, or hazing to the principal or designated Title IX/ Section 504 monitoring officer.
-All complaints and reported incidents will be investigated promptly by the principal or the senior counselor.
+School employees and volunteers are required, and students are strongly encouraged, to report any incident or suspected incident of abusive conduct, bullying, cyberbullying, harassment, or hazing to the head counselor, the Title IX/ Section 504 monitoring officer.
+All complaints and reported incidents will be investigated promptly by the principal.